Hi, I'm Jane

 Celebrated as:

-fEentreprenuer #ialso100; celebrating the top 100 inspirational female business leaders in the UK.
+fEentreprenuer #ialso100; celebrating the top 100 inspirational female business leaders in the UK (2020)

-Small Business Saturday 100; showcasing the 100 great small businesses across the UK.
+Small Business Saturday 100; showcasing the 100 great small businesses across the UK (2020)

 Where did Quiet the Hive come from?

-I set up Quiet the Hive and the flagship programme, Amazing Women Leaders, as a direct result of a single week I had.
-I had run a number of coaching and mentoring sessions that week with women who I absolutely believed to be incredible.
-Women playing at the top of their game, senior leaders and influencers, all of whom I was in total awe of, and every single one doubting her ability or her ‘worthiness’ of the role she was nailing.
+I set up Quiet the Hive and the flagship programme, Awakening Women’s Lives, as a direct result of a single week I had.
+I ran a number of coaching and mentoring sessions that week with women who I believed to be incredible.
+Women playing at the top of their game, senior leaders and influencers, each of whom I was in total awe of, and every single one doubting her ability or her ‘worthiness’ of the role she was nailing.

 It broke my heart that these brilliant women were unable to see their worth because of the lessons society taught them, or the way they were being made to feel through their roles or relationships; that they felt unable to shine on their own terms.